adrian-1990/CI-project-2-JavaScript/README.md

 * The five game icons will be below the rules area and this will be interactive.

-* When a player selects an icon there selection and the computer selection will appear and the winner will be announced.
+* When a player selects an icon their selection and the computer selection will appear and the winner will be announced.
 There will a scoreboard to keep track of who is winning.
+The first player to win 5 rounds wins the game.

 ### Skeleton